dmzoneill/jira-creator/README.md

 ### ✏️ Edit Description

-Edit the description of an issue:
+Use the `edit` command to modify the description of an issue:

 ```bash
 rh-issue edit AAP-98765
 rh-issue edit AAP-98765 --no-ai
 ```

+The `--no-ai` flag lets you edit without AI assistance.

 ### 🧍 Unassign Issue

-Unassign yourself from an issue:
+The `unassign` command removes the current assignee from an issue:

 ```bash
 rh-issue unassign AAP-12345